Irish retail roots: Kilkenny and Avoca

 Our instincts led us through the front door of a shop called BDI Jewellery, mainly because we decided that the owner of a bead shop would be the best person to give us directions and advice on how to reach our destination.
 Why we assumed a bead shop owner would be the perfect person for this, I have no idea.
 It just somehow made perfect sense at the time.
-Fortunately, my instincts were dead on.
+Fortunately, my instincts we

 The view from the front seat of the BDI van, my credentials (business card) in the steering column.